 15 Top Things to See in Bellinzona, Switzerland

 1 .
 Of course, seeing the castles should be your first activity.
 They are well done and provide breathtaking panoramas of the area.
-There is a path to walk to the castles, but it gets steep at times; on a mild weather day would be fun.
+There is a path to walk to the castles, but it gets steep at times; on a mild weather day, it would be fun.
 We saw many people walking it even in the rain.

 Castles

 - Castelgrande is an ancient structure that dates back to the first century.
 The castle was fortified in the 13th century.
 The museum at Castelgrande is one of a kind.
-The museum has excellent exhibits of the period from the Neolithic village well into the 20th century.
+The museum has excellent exhibits from the Neolithic village well into the 20th century.
 We stopped at the restaurant west of the museum and had a lovely light meal.
 Our cheese came sizzling.
 The castle can be reached by taking an elevator from the foot of the rock to the castle grounds or by climbing steep, narrow streets from the city center through the city wall onto the castle grounds.
 We did the latter, and it was an effort.

 - Castello di Sasso Corbaro was constructed within half a year in the year 1479, and it was during this period that the castle gained its name for its unique features and architecture.
 Unlike the other two castles, Sasso Corbaro is not integrated into the city walls.
 During peacetime, the tower was used as a prison.
 The view from here is magnificent, and the castle itself is fantastic.

-Now let’s see the town
+Now, let’s see the town

 2. The Bellinzona Art Museum is definitely for you if you have the soul of an artist.
 You will like the artwork and discover a lot about the history and culture of the area.